ansible/molecule/doc/source/ci.rst

     script:
       - tox

+.. _gitlab-ci:

 Gitlab CI
 ^^^^^^^^^

 `Gitlab`_ includes its own CI.
 Pipelines are usually defined in a ``.gitlab-ci.yml`` file in the top folder of a repository, to be ran on Gitlab Runners.

 Here is an example setting up a virtualenv and testing an Ansible role via Molecule.
 User-level pip is cached and so is the virtual environment to save time.
-And this is run over a runner tagged `pip36` and `docker`, because its a minimal CentOS 7 VM installed with pip36 from IUS repository and docker.
+And this is run over a runner tagged ``pip36`` and ``docker``, because its a minimal CentOS 7 VM installed with pip36 from IUS repository and docker.

 .. code-block:: yaml